-But to trigger the calculation and receive the rebate, it is crucial to enter the eligible income in the correct item number of your tax return so that it is correctly identified by the Tax Office and included in your tax assessment.
+But to trigger the calculation and receive the rebate, it is important that eligible income be entered correctly in your tax return so that it is identified by the Tax Office and included in your tax assessment.

 Relevant income is entered at Income Item numbers 5 or 6 of the income tax form – which are the amounts referred to in the formula below as the “rebatable benefits”.
 The relevant information should be displayed on the annual summary statement.

 Notice also that if Item 6 is completed, Item T2 must also, as well as spouse details if applicable:

 If you have already lodged your tax return and didn’t get your beneficiary tax offset tax entitlement, you can request that your tax assessment be amended.
 For information about getting an amendment, start here: Tax Return Amendments.

 Beneficiary Rebate Amount (Tax Offset) – Calculation